 We see that the collective behavior of a slime mold colony is an emergent property of the system; this property is not presaged in the behavior of individual cells.
-More importantly, however, is the fact that the understanding of the origin of collective behavior is achieved through a mathematical representation of the slime mold colony as an example of Weaver's systems of organized complexity.
+More important, however, is the fact that the understanding of the origin of collective behavior is achieved through a mathematical representation of the slime mold colony as an example of Weaver's systems of organized complexity.
 Furthermore, this mathematical representation allows us to determine quantitative behaviors through integration of these equations (whether exactly or through numerical analysis)-a level of insight that is not achievable through discourse alone.

-These examples show how insights into the behavior of systems in nature can be achieved using the principles of complex systems theory when the conventional principles of physics and engineering have proven inadequate.
+These examples show how we can gain insights into the behavior of systems in nature by using the principles of complex systems theory when the conventional principles of physics and engineering have proven inadequate.
 Furthermore, it is easy to understand how the assumption of linear, proportionate interactions for a system must fundamentally overlook the richness of behavior of these systems and potential emergent behavior, and how behavior expected under such an assumption can be prone to error.

 Complex systems theory can be applied to artificial systems as well as living organisms, the principles being essentially the same.
-Many systems of the technological age imply nonlinear interactions, such as nuclear reactor power plants and airline transport aircraft.
+Many systems of the technological age, such as nuclear reactor power plants and airline transport aircraft, imply nonlinear interactions.
 It is even possible to consider the human brain in the context of complex systems theory when behavioral features are considered.
 In fact, human thought is likely an emergent property of the brain, because behavioral responses (such as emotional behaviors) can be nonlinear and thought is not presaged in the behaviors of individual neurons.

-Researchers in complex systems theory since the time of Weaver have identified properties of complex systems that are useful for identifying new problems as complex systems problems.
-For example, Yates has identified these identifying properties for complex systems:
+Researchers in complex systems theory since the time of Weaver have identified properties of complex systems that are useful for classifying new problems as complex systems problems.
+For example, Yates has identified these properties of complex systems:

 - High number of components/interactions.
 Large numbers of components and interactions make it difficult for anyone to apprehend the system and understand the significance of interactions. - Significant interactions.
 Significant interactions can be those perceived and those hidden interactions that essentially determine the relationships of outputs to inputs. - Nonlinearity.
-Nonlinearity describes the disproportionate scale of an output in comparison to an input to a complex system small changes in interactions can produce dramatically different systems behavior and sometimes counterintuitive responses. - Asymmetry.
-Components of complex systems are disparate in nature and complexity, increasing the difficulty of understanding. - Nonholonomic constraints.
-Subsystems can be isolated from the system command structure; independent subsystems responses are possible.
+Nonlinearity describes the disproportionate scale of an output in comparison to an input to a complex system-small changes in interactions can produce dramatically different systems behavior and sometimes counterintuitive responses.